 /*+ CURSOR_SHARING_EXACT */

-In the following query example, the CURSOR_SHARING_EXACT hint is used to prohibit parameterization.
-After executing it with two sets of parameters four times, two query plans were generated for different parameters in the PLAN CACHE.
+The following example shows how to use the CURSOR_SHARING_EXACT hint to disable parameterization.
+After executing the query with two sets of parameters four times, two different query plans are generated in the plan cache.

 alter system flush plan cache global;